 Here are some of my other energy-saving actions:

-When I'm away, I close my window curtains (insulated) for better insulation from the summer heat or winter cold and close all interior doors to keep the core of my house warm in the winter or cool in the summer.
+When I'm away, I close window curtains (insulated) for better insulation from the summer heat or winter cold and close all interior doors to keep the core of my house warm in the winter or cool in the summer.
 I use this checklist to prepare my home before leaving for extended periods.

 When I'm home, I still close the interior doors when I'm not in those rooms and I always turn off lights when I leave the room and turn off the television when I'm not actually watching a program.